Art on the Prairie

 IG: caroline_freese_designs

-I make handmade, wheel-thrown ceramics fired in an electric kiln.
-I decorate my pottery with original iron oxide decals.
+I make wheel-thrown, functional ceramics, fired in an electric kiln, and decorated with my original designs, using printed iron oxide images.
 My ceramic forms are a canvas to display my love of nature and animals.
-My pottery is functional and modern, and I perform every step in my process by hand.
+My pottery is modern and I perform every step in my process by hand.

 "...share the magic and meaning of one small town set on the Prairie, but connected to the world."